zextras/tech-doc/source/carbonio-ce/architecture.rst

 * **User Management**.
 It registers the user status (logged in or logged out) and user attributes (e.g., on which AppServer a user is logged in).
-* **Logger**.
-It provides a centralised log service for all Roles installed.
-It is also important to highlight that there **must be a unique** Logger in a Multi-Server installation.
 * **Admin Panel**.
 The core administration centre in which to manage the configuration options of |product|